ccswbs/UoGd7-Training/advancedGuide.md

-# Advanced Guide to Drupal Websites
+# Advanced Topics in Drupal Websites

 This guide is designed to cover more complicated topics on our Drupal platform.
 It is strongly suggested that you have a firm understanding of the Drupal platform before exploring these more complicated topics.